-Melbourne’s favourite pasta bar Tipo 00 gets a new sibling that’s giving it a run for its money
+Melbourne’s favourite pasta bar Tipo 00 gets a sibling that’s giving it a run for its money

 Little Bourke Street, just south of Elizabeth, sure ain't what it used to be.
 Once the home of camping outlets and tourists fleeing the Hardware Lane touts, it's turned into a mini-rival to Flinders Lane (home of Chin Chin, Cumulus Inc and Supernormal) thanks to the arrival of Kirk's Wine Bar, French Saloon and Tipo 00.
 Wander past Tipo 00, the strip's most hotly contested piece of real estate, at the unfashionable hour of 5.30pm on a Friday and you'll overhear those who've missed out on a table forlornly working out plan B. Don't despair, good people: your backup plan is now just a shopfront away.

-It's round two for Luke Skidmore and Andreas Papadakis, the duo who reaffirmed Melbourne's love for all things Italian and carby when they opened Tipo 00 three years ago.
+It's round two for Luke Skidmore and Andreas Papadakis, the duo who reaffirmed Melbourne's love for all things Italian and carby when they opened Tipo 00 a couple of years ago.
 The space formerly known as Scandi Bar Du Nord has been revitalised with the same architectural eye.
 A patina of age has been added to a layer-cake of Italianisms, from the distressed faux-tiled floor to the bashed-about charms of whitewashed brickwork.
 It's a mullet of a room – high-tabled party at the front, booths at the back.
 A long bar, home of Negroni-pushing bartenders, unifies the room before segueing into an open kitchen where Papadakis is dusting off those chef tricks of his that lay dormant in the Tipo era.

 What we have here is not so humble as an osteria.
 Sure, it has an underlying rustic Italian brief, exemplified by the chargrilled whole octopus brutishly splayed over a sauce made of the fiery Calabrian spreadable salami, `nduja.
 On the other end of the spectrum, lamb tartare arrives gussied up for the red carpet with a custardy froth of smoked eggplant, purple Congo potato crisps and winks of rosemary oil.
 It's true in the tasting, but it's a shame the illusion falls apart in a mix-it-all-in outbreak of the colour puce.